sf-pear/data-engineering/modules/4_analytics_engineering/notes.md

 - This means the we don't focus in not having redundant data ([3NF](https://www.geeksforgeeks.org/third-normal-form-3nf/))
 - Other approaches: [Bill Inmon](https://www.astera.com/type/blog/data-warehouse-concepts/), [Data vault](https://www.databricks.com/glossary/data-vault)

+## Materializations

+- **Ephemeral**: don't get saved into disk, they only exist for the duration of the dbt run
+- **View**: virtual tables created by dbt that cen be queried like regular tables
+- **Table**: physical representations of data that are created and stored in the database
+- **Incremental**: a powerful feature of dbt that allow for efficient updates to existing tables. reducing the need for full data refreshes.

 # DBT set up

 If taxi data is not loaded into the db, do this first.